 On June 11, 2021, the Corporation entered a five-year senior secured \$50 million term debt credit facility with the Bank of Montreal (the "BMO Loan").
 The BMO Loan includes a \$30 million term loan draw along with an additional \$20 million delayed draw committed term (the "BMO Delayed Draw") that was used to fund the Crush Project.
 Repayment of the BMO Loan will be in the form of quarterly payments of \$375 thousand over the 5-year term, with the remaining balance of \$22.5 million due on the maturity date of June 11, 2026.
+The Corporation may prepay, in whole or in part, without penalty or premium.
 Undrawn amounts on the delayed draw term loan are subject to a 0.25% commitment fee.
 Interest is paid monthly and at the Corporation's option, the BMO Loan bears interest equal to: